Jollywatt/typst-fletcher/src/flexigrid.typ

   return (flexigrid, iters)
 }

+/* placing nodes in flexigrids */

+// nodes are placed inside a cell in a flexigrid.
+// nodes with cellspans get their own cells which span the flexigrid.
+// nodes at fractional coordinates are placed in cells which are linear interpolations
+// of neighbouring flexigrid cells.
 #let get-interpolated-flexigrid-cell(flexigrid, node) = {
   let ((lo: x-lo, hi: x-hi), (lo: y-lo, hi: y-hi)) = node-to-rods(node, flexigrid.flips) let x-span = get-interpolated-flexiline-cell(flexigrid.x, x-lo, x-hi)